SAP/open-ux-tools/docs/Guidelines.md

 * Preferably write tests first, when it makes sense.
 This is a judgement call
 * We use jest snapshots to validate the generated files.
 Please follow the documentation here: https://jestjs.io/docs/snapshot-testing

+## Internationalization (i18n)
+Messages and texts that are visible to the consumer and required to interact with or use the module should be translatable.
+This includes user dialogs, button texts, questions, labels, messages.

+This does not include texts like technical log messages, tracing information, or exception texts that are not shown as message to the consumer.
 ## Git Guidelines

 We adhere to the [Conventional Commits](https://conventionalcommits.org) specification.